kene-onwumbiko/UK-House-Price-Predictive-Model-and-Brexit-Analysis/README.md

 Copy code
 pip install -r requirements.txt
 Run the Jupyter notebook house_price_prediction.ipynb to reproduce the analysis and build predictive models.
-# Acknowledgments
+# Acknowledgment
-The dataset used in this project was obtained from source.
+The dataset used in this project was obtained from Kaggle.
-Special thanks to [Institute/Company Name] for the guidance and support.
-# License
-This project is licensed under the MIT License.